-Whether you get an exciting new opportunity or become the victim of downsizing, you're likely to switch jobs at some point -- perhaps often -- in your career.
+Whether you get an exciting new opportunity or become the victim of downsizing, you're likely to switch jobs at some point — perhaps often — in your career.
 Leaving a job and starting a new one has a number of implications for both your tax bill and your benefits.

 Any severance pay you receive is taxable, as are payments from your old employer for any accumulated vacation or sick time.
 So be sure that enough taxes are withheld from these.
 Also, watch for that final W-2 form from your former employer.
 The company isn't required to send it to you right away, but must provide it by January 31 of the year after you leave the company.

-Job-hunting expenses.
 You can take an itemized deduction for the expenses you incur in looking for a new job in the same line of work (but not your first job), even if your job search is unsuccessful.
 There's no write off if you're trying to change careers.
 Eligible expenses include the cost to print and mail your résumé, fees paid to an employment or outplacement agency, and travel costs associated with the job search.
 But there's a catch: Job-hunting costs are considered miscellaneous expenses, which are deductible only to the extent the total of qualifying costs (for job-hunting expenses and other miscellaneous expenses such as tax and investment advice) exceed 2% of your adjusted gross income.

-Withholding.
-Starting a new job gives you a fresh chance to get your withholding right -- something most employees fail to do, as evidenced by the fact that more than 100 million get fat tax refunds each year.
+Starting a new job gives you a fresh chance to get your withholding right — something most employees fail to do, as evidenced by the fact that more than 100 million get fat tax refunds each year.
 Take the time to go over the instructions for the W-4 form you're asked to fill out for your new employer.
 The number of "allowances" you claim on that form controls how much will be withheld from your checks.

-If the sale is the result of a job change, and you pass the 50-mile distance test described above, IRS rules allow you to take a partial exclusion, based on the amount of time that you used the house as a primary residence.
+If the sale is the result of a job change, and you pass the 50-mile distance test described above, IRS rules allow a partial exclusion, based on the amount of time that you used the house as a primary residence.
 If you owned and lived in the house for just one year, for example, you'd get half the exclusion available to those who meet the two-year test.
 That means up to $125,000 of profit would be tax free ($250,000 for married couples).

 If you plan a rollover to an IRA or new employer's plan, ask your old boss to ship the money directly to the new account.
 If you have the money paid to you, with the idea that you'll deposit it in the new plan, the law requires your old plan sponsor to withhold 20% of your money for the IRS.
 It's tough to rollover money that's been confiscated by the IRS.
-You can roll 401(k) money directly into a Roth IRA; you have to pay tax on the amount shifted to the Roth IRA, but all withdrawals in retirement can be tax free.
-If part of your 401(k) is invested in your company's stock, be sure to check out the special rules for "net unrealized appreciation" -- a mouthful of a tax term that could save you money.
+You can roll 401(k) money directly into a Roth IRA.
+If you do so, you have to pay tax on the amount shifted to the Roth IRA, but all withdrawals in retirement can be tax free.
+If part of your 401(k) is invested in your company's stock, be sure to check out the special rules for "net unrealized appreciation" — a mouthful of a tax term that could save you money.